Vice Chief of the Army Staff (India)

-The Vice Chief of the Army Staff (VCOAS) is a statutory position in the Indian Armed Forces usually held by a three star lieutenant general.
-As the second highest-ranking officer to serve in the Indian Army, the VCOAS is the deputy professional head of the Indian Army and a senior adviser to the Minister of Defence.
+The Vice Chief of the Army Staff (VCOAS) is a statutory position in the Indian Armed Forces usually held by a three star Lieutenant General.
+As the second highest ranking officer in the Indian Army, the VCOAS serves as the deputy professional head of the Indian Army and the senior most Principal Staff Officer (PSO) to the Chief of the Army Staff.
+The VCOAS serves as the senior adviser to the Minister of Defence.
 The office holder is usually the second most senior army officer unless the Chief of Defence is an army officer.

-Eleven of the forty Vice Chiefs have gone on to head the Indian Army as the Chief of the Army Staff.

-The current VCOAS is Lieutenant General Pushpendra Pal Singh who assumed the office on 1 August 2025.
+The current VCOAS is Lieutenant General Sandeep Jain who assumed the office on 1 July 2026.

 History

-In the British Indian Army, the Chief of the General Staff (CGS) assisted the Commander-in-Chief, India.
+Following India's independence and the partition of the British Indian Army on 15 August 1947, the Indian Army underwent rapid reorganization to establish sovereign command structures.
+The hierarchy featured a Commander-in-Chief at the apex, assisted by the Chief of General Staff (CGS) as the principal staff officer responsible for operational planning and administration.

-After the Independence, the CGS remained the number two officer in the Indian Army below the Commander-in-Chief, India. and later the Chief of Army Staff.
+The CGS remained the number two officer in the Indian Army below the Commander-in-Chief, India and later the Chief of Army Staff.
 In January 1959, the post of Deputy Chief of the Army Staff (DCOAS) was created to replace the CGS at the Army HQ.
-The DCOAS was the second-in-command and was equivalent to an Army Commander (GOC-in-C).
+The DCOAS became the second-in-command and was equivalent to an Army Commander (GOC-in-C).

-In January 1965, the CGS post became the Vice Chief of the Army Staff, with the DCOAS becoming a PSO appointment.

-Lieutenant General P.P.
-Kumaramangalam took over as the first VCOAS.
+On 15 January 1965, the CGS designation was redesignated as the Vice Chief of the Army Staff (VCOAS), with the DCOAS becoming a PSO appointment.
+On 15 January 1965, Lieutenant General Paramasiva Prabhakar Kumaramangalam took over as the first Vice Chief of the Army Staff.